LeszekBlazewski/SO2-automation/README.md

 ## TO DO

+### Production

 1. Add reverse proxy in front of the containers to easily access given services on user friendly URLS. (caddy could be nice if letsencrypt (SWAG) will not work correctly for localhost)

 2. On Deploy use SWAG (lets encrypt) which has certbot onboard which will take care of automatic cert renewal and will provide SSL for all the urls + implement basic auth for access with secure credentials.

+### Check

+1. Check if gerrit webhooks are working correctly with Jenkins (new patchest triggers jenkins job)

+2. Check if after uploading credentials for gerrit user in Jenkins, Jenkins is able to post messages to gerrit after build have sucessfully finished.

 # Configuration section to automate everthing